huzefaMD/ai/Claude/Lesson4.md

 3. What conversion rate do we need to break even?
 4. What's the risk if it doesn't work?
 5. Give your final recommendation.

+### Level 3-Socratic CoT

+*Ask Claude to challenge its own thinking:*

+Should I run paid ads for HuzefAI right now?

+Think step by step.
+After your recommendation, argue the opposite view.
+Then give your final balanced conclusion.

+Level 3 is incredibly powerful for important decisions - it forces Claude to see both sides before concluding.